Alfresco/alfresco-build-tools/docs/README.md

 quay.expires-after=2w
 ```

-An example workflow could be:
+An example step which compute the label could be:

 ```yml
 - id: vars